vamshi-045/vamshi-045/README.md

 - Implemented search and filter functionality to find movies by title, genre, and popularity.
 - Built a responsive and user-friendly interface for seamless movie browsing across devices.
 - **Stack**: React.js, Node.js, Express.js, MongoDB

+### Optimized Domain-Specific Knowledge Retrieval Using Hybrid RAG Architecture
+- Developed an AI-powered knowledge retrieval system using a Hybrid RAG (Retrieval-Augmented Generation) architecture to deliver accurate, context-aware responses from domain-specific documents.
+- Implemented hybrid retrieval by combining semantic vector search with keyword-based search, improving the relevance and accuracy of retrieved information.
+- Built a document ingestion pipeline to process, chunk, and index PDFs and text documents into a vector database for efficient retrieval.
+- Integrated Large Language Models (LLMs) with LangChain to generate natural language responses based on retrieved context.
+- **Stack**: React.js, Python (FastAPI), FAISS, Sentence-Transformers, BM25Okapi, CrossEncoder, OpenAI GPT, PostgreSQL

 ## 🌱 What I’m Learning